Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/02-RelatedWork.md

 ### Deep Learning Infrastructure

 \cite{keras} designed Keras, a high level interface to deep learning back-ends in Python.
 This framework enables the fast construction of computational graphs.
 And, it generalizes across popular back-ends including Theano, TensorFlow, and CNTK.
 Our study applies the TensorFlow back-end.
 \cite{OhioSupercomputerCenter1987} constructed an array of $160$ GPU nodes, each bearing an nVidia P100 GPU, 28 core Intel Xeon CPU, and 132GB of RAM.
-Our study runs experiments involving Atari 2600 on these machines, but not t hose using \ac{NES} due to complications with FCEUX.
+Our study runs experiments involving Atari 2600 on these machines, but not those using \ac{NES} due to complications with FCEUX.